 - May cause photosensitivity reactions and severe sunburn on exposed areas of skin.

-- Not suitable for people with myasthenia gravis, certain heart rhythm disturbances, or pediatric patients (unless being given to prevent inhalation anthrax or plague).
-Dosage may need the reducing in people with poor kidney function.
+- Not suitable for people with myasthenia gravis, certain heart rhythm disturbances, or pediatric patients (unless Levaquin is being given to prevent inhalation anthrax or the plague).
+Dosage may need reducing in people with poor kidney function.
 May cause liver damage or heart rhythm disturbances.

 - May interact with antacids or preparations containing iron or zinc.
 Administer at least two hours before or two hours after these preparations.

 - Although research in humans has not indicated an increased risk of major birth defects, miscarriage, or adverse outcomes associated with Levaquin, it should only be used during pregnancy if the benefits outweigh the risks.
 Breastfeeding is not recommended during treatment with Levaquin.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 Levaquin treats a wide range of bacterial infections; however, it can cause some very severe and potentially irreversible side effects and should only be used to treat infections that have not responded to alternative treatment options.

 - Oral Levaquin tablets can be administered without regard to food.
 Take oral Levaquin solution one hour before or two hours after food.
 Take exactly as directed by your doctor.

 - Take at least two hours before or two hours after antacids or preparations containing iron or zinc.